CompuTec/computec-docs/docs/processforce/user-guide/quality-control/vehicle-inpection/overview.md

 # Overview

-The Vehicle Inspection function allows you to document the condition of a truck during the Goods Receipt process, specifically when linked to a Goods Receipt PO.
-This feature helps capture important details regarding the delivery of ordered items, providing a comprehensive record of the truck's condition upon arrival at the warehouse.
+The Vehicle Inspection function is designed to streamline the documentation process of a truck’s condition during the Goods Receipt process, particularly when linked to a Goods Receipt PO.
+This feature provides a structured way to capture essential details about the delivery of ordered items, ensuring that the condition of the truck and its cargo are thoroughly documented upon arrival at the warehouse.
+By using this tool, users can ensure that all relevant information is captured and any issues are properly noted.

-You can reach the function through the Main Menu:
+You can access the Vehicle Inspection function via the Main Menu:

 :::info Path
     Purchasing - AP → Vehicle Inspection
 :::

-or from the context menu on Goods Receipt PO (with the already chosen document):
+Alternatively, it is also accessible from the context menu of a Goods Receipt PO (with the relevant document already selected):

 ![Goods Receipt PO](./media/overview/vehicle-inspection.webp)